 “With the venue team, we oversee the set-up and running of the stadium technical installations and operations to ensure that when the viewer watches a sporting event, the quality of the signals delivered will be the same no matter where it takes place.
 That’s what gives an identity to your event.”

-Depending on the event and the country, a venue can consist of a single location, with the broadcast operations static and in place for the duration, to anything upwards of 40 unique sites spread as far apart as almost opposite sides of a continent.
+A venue can consist of a single location, with the broadcast operations static and in place for the duration, to upwards of 40 unique sites spanning over a continent.
 Ensuring a consistent set-up and delivery across such a wide range of broadcast facilities, often with different production teams passing through for each competition day, doesn’t just happen.
-You need a trusted and reliable permanent presence on site, and a forward-thinking and experienced management team working months in advance to cover every base, foresee every impracticality and lay down the groundwork for successful operations for both the host broadcast coverage and the rights holders, who will visit the facility right on the eve of the action with high expectations.
+You need a trusted and reliable permanent presence on site, and a forward-thinking and experienced management team working months in advance to cover every base, foresee every impracticality and lay down the groundwork for successful operations for both the host broadcast coverage and the rights holders.

 With so much going on at a competitive venue, you need a focused and experienced team.

 - Advance site visits, detailed schematic overlay drawings and close cooperation with the stadium owners are fundamental steps in ensuring there are no last-minute hitches or oversights that may jeopardise the broadcast of your event.